ammar-test/Spring-5/README.md

 ### Building from Source

-  - Clone the repository:
+  - Checkout the source code from by running

         -  $ git clone https://github.com/mr-test/Spring-5.git

   - Navigate into the cloned repository directory and installed maven dependency:

         -  $ cd Spring-5
-        -  $ mvn clean install
+        -  $ mvn clean install // compile and package all sources

 ### To run the application:
    Running Tomcat 7 servlet container :